Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## update_tweet test case

-The `test update_tweet` verifies that the content of a tweet can be successfully updated.
-It begins by checking whether any `tweet` nodes are connected to a `Profile` node.
-If such a connection exists, the test proceeds to visit the associated node.
-To perform the update, the `update_tweet` walker is spawned on the `tweet_node`.
+The `update_tweet` walker enables a `Profile` node to update its username attribute.

+To test the update,first we have to filter is there any `tweet` nodes connected with `profile`node.
+Then `update_tweet` walker spawn on the `tweet_node`.
 Finally, the test checks whether the tweet's content has been correctly updated.

 filter is there any tweets : ``tweet1 = [root --> (`?Profile) --> (`?Tweet)][0];``
-spawn walker : `tweet1 spawn update_tweet();`
+spawn update_tweet walker on tweet_node : `tweet1 spawn update_tweet();`
 check tweet is updated : `check tweet1.content == "new_tweet";`

 Complete test case: